 Then lightly sand the rough edges.

 Step 4.
 Cut The Vertical Dividers

 Measure the space you have between the pieces where the groove is inset, front to back.
 It should be pretty close to 16 ¼” if you have the Ikea Alex drawers.

 Now trim each vertical piece, lightly sand and insert into the routed slots.

 Step 5.
 Route The Slots For Horizontal Dividers

 With the vertical dividers in place, mark on each one where the horizontals will go- make sure they match with the sides of the boards that face each other.

 Insert these into the horizontal support pieces.

 Step 6.
 Adjust The Curvature Of The Vertical Dividers

 I did this by eye and was pretty close.
 It doesn’t need to be perfect, but if you leave large gaps, your drawer items will slide underneath the dividers.

 Mark out this shape, it probably looks like mine.

 You can cut these with a coping saw, but if you use the miter saw, just be careful of your fingers, and make sure to wear your safety glasses.

 Do this on each piece, on the same end the angle lines up with, then do the other end and re-adjust the angle of the saw.
-Lightly sand each cut.

-Final Step | Cut The Small Horizontal Dividers
+Step 7.
+Cut The Small Horizontal Dividers

 Measure out the lengths needed for the horizontal dividers and cut them with the miter saw, then lightly sand.